rvmoura96/rpa_challenge/README.md

 All the instructions to run is assuming that you have Poetry installed and you are on rpa_challenge directory

-On the inthegration_tests directory run this command to install all the projects dependencies:
+On the rpa_challenge directory run this command to install all the projects dependencies:
 ```
 poetry install
 ```